-A stage show combining math, science, and art, How to Catch a Mouse has entertained hundreds of audiences.
+A stage show combining math, science, and art, How to Catch a Mouse has entertained thousands of audiences.

 Balloons are used to construct a Rube Goldberg-style mousetrap intended to solve the problem of a mouse on the loose.
 Many student volunteers are used to aid in the construction of this working machine.
 Student knowledge of how machines work and their eagerness to set their trap in motion make this an enjoyable show for everyone involved.